Manuel-ETH-Bachelor-Thesis/RL_FT/README.md

 This project was built from the ground up for high data throughput, prioritizing native PyTorch/Gymnasium integration to support Reinforcement Learning and Imitation Learning pipelines.

+## Approach
+This project aims to extract relevant behaviour from pre-trained computationally heavy foundation Diffusion Models to achieve similar task performance on high-frequency edge robotics.
+The approach follows the Teacher-Student Distillation model:
+* **The Teacher (Diffusion Policy)**: A pre-trained Diffusion Model capable of expressive, multi-modal behaviour hindered by slow inference times.
+* **The Expert (DPPO)**: The Diffusion Policy is fine-tuned and generalized using Diffusion Proximal Policy Optimization in a simulated environment using reward shaping and domain randomization.
+* **The Student (GMM-SAC Distillation)**: The fine-tuned behviour is distilled into an efficient Gaussian Mixture Model - Soft Actor-Critic policy enabling low latency execution on edge hardware.

 ## Prerequisites
 * **Python 3.10, 3.11, or 3.12 (64-bit)**